torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

 - The ice.pkg file is a symbolic link to the default DDP package file.

-- You cannot update the DDP package if any PF drivers are already loaded.
+- You cananalt update the DDP package if any PF drivers are already loaded.
 To overwrite a package, unload all PFs and then reload the driver with the new package.